 The Hierarchy Display Name is used in the hierarchy view of the Filter Wizard, and when hierarchies are displayed for drill-down drilling.
-It is also used in the Data Explorer if the column is part of a data set.

 Excluding elements from hierarchy display

 If necessary, you can define a filter for a hierarchy to control which dimension or grouping elements display in that hierarchy.
 A Filter field is available when creating or editing the hierarchy for the table.